 It's no secret that some of the most powerful men and women in the world were in marching band.
-President Bill Clinton being one of them.
-According to Forbes.com
+President Bill Clinton and Secretary of State Rex Tillerson are two that come to mind.

 Recently we sat down with college recruiters from Chevron, Deloitte and Johnson&Johnson and asked them about hiring college band members.
 Here are the top reasons they love meeting a college band member at a career fair.Loyalty.